Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/README.md

 ### Windows and MacOS

 Install a Linux Virtual Machine and follow the installation steps for <a href="#linux-and-raspberry-pi-os">Linux and Raspberry Pi OS</a>.
-The program has been tested using Raspberry Pi OS 11 (Bullseye) and Virtual Box with XUbuntu 20.04.3.
+The program has been tested using Raspberry Pi OS 11 (Bullseye) and Virtual Box with XUbuntu 22.04.3.
+You can find a step-by-step guide on how to setup the Virtual Machine [here](./Media/Docs/VM%20Setup.md).

 ## Getting Started